AdobeDocs/advertising.en/help/search-social-commerce/tools/conversion-metrics-upload-to-google.md

 ---
-title: Upload conversion metrics to [!DNL Google Ads]
+title: Upload Search, Social, & Commerce-tracked conversion metrics to [!DNL Google Ads]
 description: Learn how to upload Search, Social, & Commerce-tracked conversion metrics to [!DNL Google Ads].
 exl-id: 976792ae-135c-4790-82cf-9503edb93fb1
 feature: Search Tools
 ---
-# Upload conversion metrics to [!DNL Google Ads]
+# Upload Search, Social, & Commerce-tracked conversion metrics to [!DNL Google Ads]

-*Advertisers with [!DNL Google Ads] Accounts Only*
+*Advertisers with [!DNL Google Ads] accounts and Adobe Advertising conversion tracking only*

 Search, Social, & Commerce can optionally upload to [!DNL Google Ads] all conversion metrics it tracks for [!DNL Google Ads] campaigns that use the Adobe Advertising conversion tracking service.
 This option doesn't make the conversions available for hybrid optimization.
 If you want to use your Adobe conversions for hybrid optimization, see "[Enable uploading of objectives to ad networks](objective-upload-to-networks.md)."